periode/webthesis/web/README.md

   - [ ] graph of listings references? https://twitter.com/genmon/status/1631347161823694849?s=20
   - [ ] download to read offline -> service workers
   - [ ] "continue from your last visit?"
+- [ ] interface
+  - [ ] option to highlight inline refs, and other elements

 ## references